raythree/redux-action-binder/README.md

 **IMPORTANT NOTE:** See warning about testing below.

 ### What gets bound
-The actionBinder currently imports *all named* functions from the modules provided.
+If not using annotations the actionBinder currently imports *all named* functions from the modules provided.
 If the modules include other functions you can tell the actionBinder to ignore them by providing a second argument:

 ```javascript
 actionBinder.bindActions(...modules, ['func1', 'func2']);